hwdsl2/setup-ipsec-vpn/docs/clients.md

 1. Click **OK** to close the **Advanced settings**.
 1. Click **OK** to save the VPN connection details.

-**Note:** A one-time registry change is required before connecting.
-See notes below.

 **Windows 7, Vista and XP:**

 1. Click on the Start Menu and go to the Control Panel.